talla-ui/lib-comp/docs/ref/DateInputField_base_styles.md

 # styles

-> A set of styles that are applied to this composite, an instance of [DateInputFieldStyles](DateInputFieldStyles.md).
+> A set of styles that are applied to this component, an instance of [DateInputFieldStyles](DateInputFieldStyles.md).

 <pre class="docgen_signature">styles: <a href="DateInputFieldStyles.md">DateInputFieldStyles</a>;</pre>